omilab/G2P/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The G2P tool have no instalation and work as a single file portable version, just donwload the Lastet version and run
+The G2P tool have no installation and work as a single file portable version, just download the latest version and run.

 ### Prerequisites